11904212/java-stac-client/README.md

 Java STAC client
 ==============

-A Java client for working with [STAC-APIs](https://github.com/radiantearth/stac-api-spec).
+A Java client for interacting with [STAC-APIs](https://github.com/radiantearth/stac-api-spec).
 The client allows to fetch various STAC objects and maps them to POJOs.